iredsoul/boosty_stikers/README.md

 <br>

 Description
 Boosty Stickers is a browser extension designed to enhance your communication experience on the Boosty.to platform.
-It allows you to use all animated and static stickers from the Boosty chat in other messengers and social networks, such as Telegram, VK, Discord, Instagram, and any others that support WEBP and PNG formats. 🎉
+It allows you to use  stickers from the Boosty chat . 🎉

 Installation
 Installing the Boosty Stickers extension is a manual process, as it's not yet available on official extension stores.
 Follow these simple steps: